-1. National Space Program (Research, Technology and Applications)
+- National Space Program (Research, Technology and Applications)

-2. International contacts: ESA, EU, bilateral cooperation
+- International contacts: ESA, EU, bilateral cooperation

-Both these segments form the basis for accession to the membership of European Space Agency.
+Both of these segments form the basis for accession to the membership of the European Space Agency.
 The Space Strategy should encompass the long term and short-term development objectives and define the areas of priority.

-As a member of the European Union, the country also participates in the down-stream space programme of the EU, which is implemented by the European Commission.
+As a member of the European Union, the country also should participate in the down-stream space programme of the EU, which is implemented by the European Commission.
 Examples are Satellite Navigation (EGNOS and Galileo), Earth Observation (Copernicus), Space Situational Awareness (SSA) and the GOVSATCOM Programme.
 To utilize the Public Regulated Service of Galileo Ministries of Interior and Defence should set up a Competent PRS Authority (CPA).

 Prof. Dr. Slobodan Danko Bosanac

-President of the Adriatic Aerospace Association
+Adriatic Aerospace Association

 The signatories to the document are: